 Whether you’re a beer lover seeking international and domestic brews at the Costa Rica Beer Factory, a Latin music enthusiast looking to dance the night away at Castro’s, or a jazz aficionado seeking live music at the Jazz Cafe in San Pedro, San Jose’s nightlife scene has got you covered and women are everywhere.

 The city’s premier LGBTQ club, La Avispa, deserves mention with its vibrant dance floor, guest DJs, and captivating performances.
+We’ve also made a gay travel guide to Costa Rica for more information on that.

 Street Life After Dark